jgrocho/dot-files/README.md

 I have choosen to separate this functionality out, just in case.
 It needs to be enabled with the `bash-completion.bash` file under `bash.d`.

+## tmux

+tmux has replaced screen and I have finally joined the fun.
+Most of these settings given here for tmux are to change the key bindings to match screen, though not all changes have been made yet.

+This tmux configuration also references a color configuration file.
+Since these color files could come from nearly any source, I have chosen to not manage it here.
+(Currently, my favorite is a Solarized theme that I am managing in a separate repo (as a submodule of the main Solarized repo).)
+If not using a color configuration, that line should be removed or commented out.